 - To ensure nondiscrimination in the award and administration of DOT/FTA assisted contracts;

 - To create a level playing field on which DBEs can compete fairly for DOT/FTA assisted contracts;

 - To ensure that the DBE Program is narrowly tailored in accordance with applicable law;

 - To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are permitted to participate as DBEs;

 - To help remove barriers in the participation of DBEs in DOT/FTA assisted contracts;

 - To assist the development of firms that can compete successfully in the market place outside the DBE Program; and

 - To ensure nondiscrimination on the basis of race, color, national origin or sex in the award and administration of DOT/FTA-assisted contracts and subcontracts.

-Patricia Hawkins, Procurement Specialist, has been designated as the DBE Liaison Officer (DBELO).
-In that capacity, she is responsible for implementing all aspects of the DBE program.
+Chatham Area Transit has a designated DBE Liaison Officer (DBELO).
+In that capacity, this individual is responsible for implementing all aspects of the DBE program.
 Implementation of the DBE program is accorded the same priority as compliance with all other legal obligations incurred by Chatham Area Transit Authority in its financial assistance agreements with the Federal Transit Administration.

 900 East Gwinnett St., Savannah, GA 31401